Moving forward together: Zainab's story

 Even though she was reunited with her relatives, Zainab felt lost and alone.

 “I felt lonely and vulnerable.
-I wouldn’t get involved in any gatherings in the community to avoid stigmatization but [International Alert’s] training sessions have really impacted my knowledge and awareness and helped me feel free and join any form of community gatherings now.”
+I wouldn’t get involved in any gatherings in the community to avoid stigmatization but the training sessions have really impacted my knowledge and awareness and helped me feel free and join any form of community gatherings now.”

-She was invited to the training session, run by International Alert and our partners, and funded by the UK government, for local community leaders in May 2017.
+She was invited to the training session for local community leaders run by International Alert and our partners, the Federation of Muslim Women’s Associations in Nigeria, Herwa Community Development Initiative and Health Care Development Focus Initiative (HECADF).
 It provided her with the opportunity to reflect and share her own experience of survival and find a way to not only to move forward but also help other young women like herself to build a future for themselves after escaping captivity.

 I feel happy and motivated to talk for peace, because I never expects to see myself free from abduction.
 Now I sensitize my fellow colleagues on peacebuilding with the support from International Alert.